ozaner/ozaner.github.io/_posts/math/00-0-0-cartesian-product.md

 $$\prod_{i=1}^1S=S$$

 <p>
 We define the unary product in this way to make our product notation more convenient (e.g. recursive definition of product has a base case of 1 set).
-It also matches up with our convention of [$1$-tuples](\n-tuples#1-tuples) simply being elements of a set, as mentioned in the $n$-tuples post.
+It also matches up with our convention of <a href="\n-tuples#1-tuples">$1$-tuples</a> simply being elements of a set, as mentioned in the $n$-tuples post.
 </p>
 </details>